ArtezGDA/scrapingTool_phoneData/README.md

 int	getLac()
 int	getMcc()
 int	getMnc()
-From there we can cross-reference these IDs with open source cell tower locations like https://opencellid.org/ From there we know which tower we are connected to and where it is.
+From there we can cross-reference these ID’s with open source cell tower locations like https://opencellid.org/ From there we know which tower we are connected to and where it is.

 Signal Strength. https://developer.android.com/reference/android/telephony/CellSignalStrength.html
 Now we need to know the strength of the connection we have with each tower.
 For that we would use the CellSignalStrength class and inside there use the function getDbm( )
 This returns a value from -120 to -50 which is the strength of the connection to the tower, with -120 being no connection and -50 being perfect connection.
-From there we can visualize the cell tower with -120 being black and -50 being full 255 R, G or B depending on the type of tower (2G is red, 3G is green and 4G is blue.)
+From there we can visualize the cell tower with -120 being black and -50 being full 255 R, G or B depending on the type of tower (2G is red, 3G is green and 4G is blue.

 Connection time
-This can be sorted by logging the above info every second and counting how many times you have been connected to each tower.
+This can be sorted by logging the above info every second and counting how many times you’ve been connected to each tower.
 This can then be visualized with letting the tower start as a dot and then slowly morph into a triangle as the connection stays longer.